Savoyard Alps Landscape

 Maurienne Valley

 Land of Crozets and Beaufort.
-The Maurienne preserves rugged but generous culinary traditions, perfect for harsh winters.
+Maurienne preserves culinary traditions that are rugged but generous, perfect for harsh winters.

 Combe de Savoie

-The gardens of Savoy: Vineyards, orchards, and exceptional market gardening.
+The gardens of Savoie: Exceptional vineyards, orchards, and market gardening.

 Famous for its Tome des Bauges and its mountain honey.
-A preserved natural park where time seems to have stood still for gastronomy.
+A preserved natural park where time seems to have stopped for gastronomy.

 • #TomeDesBauges